Code-Inside/Blog/_posts/2015-08-11-reg-exe-or-how-to-import-reg-files-without-admin-privileges.md

 ## Solution 1: Via Code

-Code something via the [Registry-APIs](https://msdn.microsoft.com/en-us/library/microsoft.win32.registry(v=vs.110).aspx) in .NET (or any other language...) and it should work, without messing around with admin stuff or turing off the UAC, which is really a stupid idea.
+Code something via the [Registry-APIs](https://msdn.microsoft.com/en-us/library/microsoft.win32.registry(v=vs.110).aspx) in .NET (or any other language...) and it should work, without messing around with admin stuff or turning off the UAC, which is a really stupid idea.

 ## Solution 2: Via reg.exe